exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 *   **ConfigurationService:** A singleton service responsible for loading, parsing, validating, and saving the `config.json` file.
 *   **ScriptRunnerService:** Manages the execution of the `rclone` and `qBittorrent` scripts in separate processes.
 It will be responsible for starting, stopping, and monitoring these processes.
 *   **SchedulingService:** Handles the automated execution of scripts based on the schedule defined in the configuration.
 It will use the `ScriptRunnerService` to perform the execution.
-*   **SetupWizardService:** A dedicated service that manages the logic and state of the first-time setup wizard.
-It will be responsible for detecting if the wizard needs to be run, controlling the flow between steps, and executing the necessary `rclone` commands for configuration.
+*   **SetupWizardViewModel:** The data context for the `SetupWizardWindow`.
+It manages the overall state and flow of the setup wizards, with each step being represented by its own ViewModel.

 ### 2.3.
 Project Structure
 The project will follow the Model-View-ViewModel (MVVM) design pattern to ensure a clean separation of concerns.